Skip to content

 Can I build my own granny flat under the exemption?

 No DIY exemption is part of this law.
-A Licensed Building Practitioner must carry out or supervise the work — including the framing, weathertightness, and structural elements (Restricted Building Work).
-Plumbing, drainlaying, and electrical work must be done by registered tradespeople.
+An LBP must carry out or supervise the framing, weathertightness and structural elements (Restricted Building Work).
+Plumbing, drainlaying and electrical work must be done by registered tradespeople.

 Does the exemption cover a level-entry walk-in shower?

-No. Schedule 1A explicitly excludes any shower that requires a waterproof membrane (i.e. a tiled level-entry shower).
+No. Schedule 1A excludes any shower that requires a waterproof membrane (a tiled level-entry shower).
 The design must use a moulded tray or threshold-based shower.
-If you want a tiled walk-in design, you’ll need a full building consent.
+For a tiled walk-in design you’ll need a full building consent.

 What setbacks apply?

 Under the Building Act exemption: minimum 2m from any boundary and from any other building on the site.
-Under the new Resource Management NES: 2m from boundaries in residential zones, but 10m from the front boundary and 5m from side/rear boundaries in rural zones.
+Under the RMA National Environmental Standard: 2m from boundaries in residential zones, but 10m from the front and 5m from side/rear boundaries in rural zones.
 The stricter of the two applies to your site.

 How much does the exemption actually save?

 MBIE’s published estimate is around $4,431 in consent fees for an average 70m² granny flat.
-The bigger savings often come from the months of processing and inspection time removed from the schedule, which translates to earlier rental income or earlier occupation by family.
+The bigger savings usually come from the months of processing and inspection time removed from the schedule — earlier rental income or earlier occupation by family.

 Will I still need resource consent?

-Often no — the new National Environmental Standard for Detached Minor Residential Units removed resource consent for one granny flat per site in residential and rural zones, provided permitted activity standards are met.
-But site coverage, impervious surface, height-to-boundary, and zoning rules in the Auckland Unitary Plan can still trigger resource consent.
+Often no — the new NES for Detached Minor Residential Units removed resource consent for one granny flat per site in residential and rural zones, provided permitted activity standards are met.
+But site coverage, impervious surface, height-to-boundary and zoning rules in the Auckland Unitary Plan can still trigger resource consent.
 Check both regimes early.

 Can I add a granny flat to a future urban zone property?